Morfly/advanced-bottomsheet-compose/README.md

 </p><br>

 <p align="center">
-<b>Configurable Bottom Sheet</b> provides an implementation of a <a href="https://m3.material.io/components/bottom-sheets/overview">Material3 Standard Bottom Sheet</a> component for Compose with advanced configuration abilities.
+<b>Configurable Bottom Sheet</b> provides an implementation of a <a href="https://m3.material.io/components/bottom-sheets/overview">Material3 Standard Bottom Sheet</a> component for Compose with advanced and flexible configuration abilities.
 </p><br>